YanickT/Code2UML/README.md

 # Code2UML
-Converts python code to simple UML diagrams representing the classes and their inheritance as well as module dependencies.
+Converts python code to .dot-code for simple UML diagrams representing the classes and their inheritance as well as module dependencies.

 ## Example 1